A little bit at home helps a lot at school

 - Class 5 - given on a Tuesday - due in Monday

-- Once a year there will be a project for your child to complete over a holiday.
+- Once a year there may be a project for your child to complete over a holiday.
 There will be several weeks given either before or after the holiday to complete this, as we are aware that sometimes holidays are busy for families, and we know that it is also a time to relax.

 - There will always be a written Homework Project help sheet which details the task.